arsenalzp/keyvalstore/README.md

 ### TODO
 + add expiration capability
 ### DISCLAIMER
-Code is proveded AS IS under GPL-3.0 license
+Code is proveded AS IS under BSD license

-No code tests is proveded!
+No code tests are proveded!